-In order to uncover the identity of avascular RFP+ cells, tumor was dissected under microscope at 7 DPO and 21 DPO (Fig 4.1.2-A).
-After tumor was dissociated, avascular RFP+ cells were purified after a series of steps (Fig 4.1.2-B) and analyzed by single cell RNA sequencing (scRNA-seq).
-Due to the tight conjunction with tumor vessels, vascular RFP+ cells were excluded during the isolation procedure (Fig 4.1.2-B)[81].
-Comparing our avascular RFP+ cells with the expression profiles of over 3,000 neural and non-neural cells from mouse[82] within the t-distributed stochastic neighbor embedding (t-SNE) plot demonstrated that they were homogeneous cell population (Fig 4.1.2-C) and their expression profile were different from other known cell population in the mouse brain.
-A random forest algorithm indicated traced avascular RFP+ cells in 7DPO and 21DPO had a high statistical proximity with microglia (Fig 4.1.2-D).
+In order to uncover the avascular RFP+ cell identity, tumors were dissected under a microscope at 7 and 21 days post-operatively (DPO, Fig 4.1.2-A).
+After tumor dissociation, avascular RFP+ cells were purified (Fig 4.1.2-B) and analyzed by single-cell RNA sequencing (scRNA-seq).
+Due to their tight association with tumor vessels, vascular RFP+ cells were removed during the isolation procedure (Fig 4.1.2-B)[81].
+The isolated avascular RFP+ cells were compared with the expression profiles of over 3,000 neural and non-neural mouse cells [82] within the t-distributed stochastic neighbor embedding (t-SNE) plot, which demonstrated that they were a homogeneous cell population (Fig 4.1.2-C) and that their expression profile was different from other known mouse brain cell populations.
+A random forest algorithm indicated that traced avascular RFP+ cells at 7 and 21DPO had a high statistical similarity to microglia (Fig 4.1.2-D).

-Figure 4.1.2 Purified avascular Nes-RFP+ cells from orthotopic GBM showed myeloid-like expression profile.
-(A) Experimental schedule showed 7DPO and 21DPO tumor tissue from Nes-RFP mice were microdissected and dissociated.
-(B) Schematic of purifying avascular RFP+ cells.
-Rat anti mouse CD31 Microbeads were added into tumor homogenate.
-Vascular RFP+ cells with tight conjunction with endothelial cells were removed with magnetic instrument.
-The rest avascular RFP+ cells were purified by Fluorescence-activated cell sorting (FACS).
-(C) A t-SNE plot showed purified avascular RFP+ cells (red) with scRNAseq analysis as a distinct and homogenous cell population.
-(D) A random forest algorithm indicated expression profile of 7DPO and 21DPO avascular RFP+ cells similarity with microglia.
-The scRNAseq analysis was performed by Philipp Janssen, Wolfgang Enard and Ines Hellmann.
+Figure 4.1.2 Purified avascular Nes-RFP+ cells from orthotopic GBM show a myeloid-like expression profile.
+(A) Experimental setup: 7DPO and 21DPO tumor tissues from Nes-RFP transgenic mice were microdissected and dissociated.
+(B) Scheme depicting avascular RFP+ cell purification.
+Rat anti-mouse CD31 microbeads were added to the tumor homogenate.
+Vascular RFP+ cells that are tightly conjugated to endothelial cells were removed using the magnetic instrument.
+The remaining avascular RFP+ cells were purified by fluorescence-activated cell sorting (FACS).
+(C) A t-SNE plot showed purified avascular RFP+ cells (red) with an scRNAseq analysis showing a distinct and homogenous cell population.
+(D) A random forest algorithm indicated a similar expression profile of 7DPO and 21DPO avascular RFP+ cells with microglia.
+The scRNAseq analysis was performed by Philipp Janssen, Wolfgang Enard, and Ines Hellmann.

 Characterization of traced avascular RFP+ cells

-Tumor tissue were dissected under microscope and dissociated at 14DPO (Fig 4.1.3-A).
-Vascular RFP+ cells which conjunct tightly with vessels were exclude as previously described.
-Flow cytometry of traced avascular RFP+ cells showed they can express myeloid cell marker-CD11b in protein level (Fig 4.1.3-B).
-The Spi1 gene encoded the transcription factor PU.1, which was not only required for the early differentiation but also played an important role in the function of mature myeloid cells and some other lymphocytes[83].
-We crossed the Nes-RFP mice and Spi1-GFP mice to further identify traced avascular RFP+ cells have a myeloid appearance (Fig 4.1.3-C).
-However, Iba1, one canonical marker of tumor associated myeloid cells was not detected in traced avascular RFP+ cells (Fig 4.1.3-D).
-SOX2 is an important stem cell transcription factor and the levels of SOX2 in glioblastoma affected the patients’ survival[84].
-Immunofluorescence staining results showed traced avascular RFP+ cells could express SOX2, but vascular RFP+ cells never (Fig 4.1.4-E).
-Altogether, the traced avascular RFP+ cells were one newly and special cell population in glioblastoma environment and have a myeloid-like expression profile (denominated: tumor associated cells with a myeloid-like expression profile; TAMEP).
+Tumor tissue of the 14DPO type was dissected under a microscope and dissociated (Fig 4.1.3-A).
+Vascular RFP+ cells, which are tightly conjugated with vessels, were excluded, as previously described.
+Flow cytometry of traced avascular RFP+ cells indicated that they express the myeloid cell marker-CD11b (Fig 4.1.3-B).
+The Spi1 gene encodes the transcription factor PU.1 and is required for both early differentiation and the functioning of mature myeloid cells and some lymphocytes[83].
+We crossed the Nes-RFP mice and Spi1-GFP mice to identify further avascular RFP+ cells with a myeloid appearance (Fig 4.1.3-C).
+However, Iba1, a canonical marker of tumor- associated myeloid cells, was not detected in traced avascular RFP+ cells (Fig 4.1.3-D).
+SOX2 is a crucial stem cell transcription factor, and its levels correlate with patient survival[84].
+Immunofluorescence showed that while traced avascular RFP+ cells could express SOX2, vascular RFP+ cells do not (Fig 4.1.4-E).
+Taken together, these results suggest that the traced avascular RFP+ cells constitute a newly identified cell population in the glioblastoma environment, with a myeloid-like expression profile (denominated: tumor-associated cells with a myeloid-like expression profile [TAMEP]).